ForNeVeR/Vacuum/README.md

   > **Pro Tip:**
   >
-  > If you use PowerShell, then it's possible to easily pass arbitrary sizes in bytes without any need for calculation.
+  > If you use PowerShell, then it's possible to [easily pass arbitrary sizes in bytes][docs.pwsh-numeric-literals] without any need for calculation.
 Try the following in shell:
   >
   > ```console
   > $ Vacuum --space $(10gb)